White-tailed shrike-tyrant: Vocalization

 The white-tailed shrike-tyrant's voice in Ecuador is described as "a loud and surprisingly melodic teeu, tcheeu-tcheeu-tcheeuw with many variations".
 In Peru it is described as "a haphazard series of loud tew and pew! notes".

-Status
+Conservation status

 The IUCN originally in 1988 assessed the white-tailed shrike-tyrant as Threatened but since 1994 as Vulnerable.
 Though it has a large range it is generally rare and local.
 Its estimated population of between 5250 and 23,000 mature individuals is believed to be decreasing.
 "The reasons for the species's scarcity and decline are not fully understood.
 A potential driver of the decline could be a high sensitivity to habitat degradation, as bushy vegetation is cleared for grazing [and] may furthermore suffer from hunting and direct persecution."
 It is "now very rare and local" in Ecuador and "rare [and] formerly more common and widespread" in Peru.
 The species is found in a few national parks in Ecuador, Peru, and Chile.